GoInterject/GoInterject.github.io/wDeveloper/L-Dev-EditingDataSave.md

 			--
 			-- use MERGE statement that UPDATES, INSERTS, and DELETES in one action --
-			MERGE dbo.Northwind_Customers t -- t = the target table or view to update USING (
+			MERGE demo.Northwind_Customers t -- t = the target table or view to update USING (
 				SELECT
 					[_ExcelRow]